scillgame/scill-unreal/Documentation/Index.md

 **Callback Signature:**

 - Challenge: [Challenge](#challenge). the retrieved challenge
+- Success: boolean. whether the Request was processed successfully

 ##### Unlock Personal Challenge

 Unlocks a specific personal challenge by id.
+After that it can be activated (if not set to activate automatically).

 <!-- Function Image -->